jpooksy/NBA_Data_Modeling/README.md

 ## Data Ingestion

 Run the Python scripts located in the `extract` directory in your terminal or code editor of choice.
 These scripts will ingest data from various NBA API endpoints and save them as CSV files.
-Once executed, you will find the following CSV files in your `nba_scripts` folder:
+Once executed, you will find the following CSV files in your `extract` folder:

 - `common_player_info.csv`: Information on each player from the 2022 NBA season.
 - `games.csv`: Statistics from each game played during the 2022 NBA season.